 HMR Weight Management Services (HMR) is one of U.S. News & World Report’s best diets of 2016, based on the rankings released Tuesday.
-The Healthy Weigh, Saint Francis Medical Center’s medically supervised weight-loss program, incorporates diet solutions from HMR.
+The Healthy Weigh, Saint Francis Medical Center’s weight-loss program, incorporates diet solutions from HMR.

 HMR was ranked the number one Best Fast Weight-Loss Diet in U.S. News & World Report’s Best Diets of 2016 rankings.
 This is the first year the magazine has published the Best Fast Weight-Loss Diet category.
 HMR also held its position as the number two Best Weight-Loss Diet in the annual rankings list for the second year in a row.
 HMR Programs focus on helping people lose weight quickly while teaching the healthy lifestyle skills needed for long-term weight management.